raziell74/Skyrim-Loot-Spillage-NG-MCM-Expansion/README.md

 You can now configure the shader colors for each item type.
 The default colors are the same as the original Loot Spillage mod.

 I plan to add 2 new shader colors for Unique and Legendary items.
-These will be applied using keywords applied with [KID](https://www.nexusmods.com/skyrimspecialedition/mods/55728).
+These colors will be assigned using keywords applied through [KID](https://www.nexusmods.com/skyrimspecialedition/mods/55728).

 ![LootSpillage Shader Colors](https://raw.githubusercontent.com/raziell74/Skyrim-Loot-Spillage-NG-MCM-Expansion/main/mod_src/screenshots/loot_spillage_shader_colors.jpg)